Atari Logo

 Atari Logo History

 The name and logo are the only things that connect a modern company with its predecessor (before the separation).
-The brand name has been used since 1972 and changed several times over 50 years, but all modifications were similar.
-The owners retained the traditional brand image because the iconic emblem was familiar to different gamers: it adorned all slot machines and consoles without exception.
-The developers made small changes to it so that each model had its symbol.
+The brand name has been used since 1972 and has changed several times over the past 50 years, but all modifications have been similar.
+The owners retained the traditional brand image because the iconic emblem was familiar to gamers of all kinds: it adorned every slot machine and console.
+The developers made small changes so that each model had its own symbol.

 What is Atari?

-Atari is a legendary brand for developing and releasing computer games that have hugely impacted the entire gaming industry.
-It was founded in 1972 and until 1984 was the leader in the video games market, and then due to the crisis, it was divided into several companies.
+Atari is a legendary brand for developing and releasing computer games that have had a huge impact on the gaming industry.
+It was founded in 1972 and until 1984 was the leader in the video games market, and then, due to the crisis, it was divided into several companies.

 1970 – 1972